tandr3w/Pynecraft/README.md

 # Pynecraft
-An implementation of Minecraft using Pyglet and OpenGL (WIP)
+An implementation of Minecraft using Pyglet and OpenGL.

 # Installation & Usage
 `git clone https://github.com/tandr3w/Pynecraft.git`